rsnpj/notes-site/notes/Year_3/Computational_Complexity/Recap.md

 -   Any complexity class can be partitioned into equivalence classes via polynomial-time reduction - each class contains problems that are reducible to each other
 -   These equivalence classes are partially ordered by reduction
--   Problems in the maximal class are called complete
+-   Problems in the maximal class are called **complete** - every problem in the class is polynomial time reducible to them

 # NP completeness